Case Companion - Adult

 Victim Rights Law Center

 Advocates that are based in government agencies, such as the District Attorney’s Office are often referred to as system-based advocates.
-Many system-based advocates as well as some community-based advocates are required to share some types of information, such as child abuse or information related to criminal cases.
+Many system-based advocates are required to share some types of information, such as child abuse or information related to criminal cases.
 Many, but not all community-based advocates are able to keep confidential the information you share with them, which means that they will not share information without your consent or written permission.

 The best way to find out what reporting requirements an advocate has, is to ask the advocate you are working with to explain what limitations to maintaining confidentiality they have and under what circumstances they are required to share or report information.